Gus Casely-Hayford: Career

 He is the former executive director of Arts Strategy for Arts Council England.
 He was previously Director of inIVA (Institute of International Visual Art), a London-based arts organisation with a particular emphasis on international practice, which collaborates with partner venues throughout the UK and worldwide.
-Prior to this he was the Director of Africa 05, the largest African arts season ever hosted in Britain, involving throughout 2005 more than 150 cultural organisations, including the BBC, the aim of which Casely-Hayford said was to create "sustainable change in the way the art world – and the public – thinks about Africa. ...We don't want this just to be about one year."
+Prior to this, he was the Director of Africa 05, the largest African arts season ever hosted in Britain, involving throughout 2005 more than 150 cultural organisations, including the BBC, the aim of which Casely-Hayford said was to create "sustainable change in the way the art world – and the public – thinks about Africa. ...We don't want this just to be about one year."

 He also led the British Museum's diversity programme.
 He has advised the United Nations and the Canada Council, Council for Culture of the Dutch and Norwegian Arts Councils, and was commissioned to develop the future audience vision for the Tate family of galleries.
-In 2012 he was a Jury member of the National Open Art Competition and the National Portrait Gallery's BP Portrait Award.
-In 2013 he was the Chair of the Caine Prize judges.
+In 2012, he was a Jury member of the National Open Art Competition and the National Portrait Gallery's BP Portrait Award.
+In 2013, he was the Chair of the Caine Prize judges.
 He was chair of the advisory panel for the 2015 British Library exhibition West Africa: Word, Symbol, Song and co-authored the accompanying book of the same title.

-He has presented an award-winning South Bank show on African art, produced a documentary on Chris Ofili for Channel 4 and presented several series on African culture for BBC World Service.
+He has presented Tony Knox's award-winning South Bank Show about the "Flags of the Fante Coast", produced a documentary on Chris Ofili for Channel 4 and presented several series on African culture for BBC World Service.
 He has presented Brit Art – Where to Now? for BBC Four.
 He was a commissioner of arts for the Greater London Authority.